 6. Closing fees subject to zero tolerance unless otherwise excepted.

-- 10% tolerance for charges paid to third parties-charges cannot increase by
+10% tolerance for charges paid to third parties-charges cannot increase by more than 10%

 no tolerance-charges can increase without limits if originally disclosed